Treat the dinner as a tradeoff

 Best picks

-Official Boston.gov neighborhood material supports the idea that this is a high-demand visitor area.
+Official Boston.gov neighborhood material supports the idea that this is a high-demand visitor area, so the plan should name the version of North End before arrival.

 • Boston.gov calls North End one of Boston's most visited neighborhoods.

-Calibration: Keep the article practical about demand and timing.
+Calibration: Keep the article practical about demand, timing, weather, and group tolerance.

 Back Bay and Beacon Hill options matter because they keep the night from depending on one wait-heavy outcome.

-• The Newbury and The Lenox make the Back Bay fallback clean for first-timers.
+• The Newbury and The Lenox make the Back Bay fallback clean for first-timers who have already walked enough.

 • The Liberty makes more sense when the visitor wants a quieter Beacon Hill landing after downtown walking.